arqtrad/archlit/article.md

 two nations virtually invisible to a historiography still mostly concerned with the study of strictly disciplinary texts[^1].

-* * * *
+Beginning in the age of liberal monarchies in both countries, around the mid-1830s, Romanticist writers are involved with the theoretical formulation of a concept of national identity to which aesthetic experience is central.
+This concept increasingly encompasses the various artistic disciplines and, more importantly, that gives an ever greater role and prestige to popular forms of expression.
+Novel ways of theorizing architecture come about from this process, which evidences specific ways of conceiving geographic and professional hierarchies.

+As ethnographic aims and methods begin to invest the domain of literary nation-building, in the 1860s and 70s, the Romanticist landscape of architectural theory gives way to an uneasy coexistence of popular traditions and learned interpretations.
 The resulting traditionalist discourses have been based on a stark differentiation between popular and high culture, privileging rural housing types after the example of ethnographers, who sought the roots of national literature in the folk poetry in remote communities.
-The virtual unity of the Portuguese language prompts architectural theorists well into the twentieth century to seek likewise a single stem-type from which to extract either the forms or the spirit of a new tradition.
+The virtual unity of the Portuguese language prompts architectural theorists into the twentieth century to seek likewise a single stem-type from which to extract either the forms or the spirit of a new tradition.

-Whereas the notion of a unitary architectural stem has been long discredited, it leaves behind an imaginary landscape of regional traditions.
-A cartography of this landscape can not only locate the source material leveraged from a variety of vernacular types and hybrids, but also trace them to the resulting reconstructions, from explicitly “traditionalist” designs to modernist variations on the vernacular "spirit."
+Whereas the notion of a unitary architectural stem has been long discredited, it leaves behind an imaginary landscape of regional traditions and singular landmarks.
+A cartography of this landscape can trace some of the source material collected during the nineteenth-century nation-building efforts, and in this way shed light onto the theoretical constructs that shaped this collection.
 By envisioning this virtual cartography, I seek to show how architects and architectural critics in Portugal and Brazil appropriate the goals and perspectives of literary historians even before the rise of